-Twelve miles from Charleston, South Carolina, approximately 30 minutes by car, sits the largest live oak tree east of the Mississippi River.
-Angel Oak, located on Johns Island, is also known locally as “The Tree.”
 This historical site is considered a Low Country treasure.
-An estimated 40,000 visitors arrive each year to wander under its impressive branches and contemplate life in their shade.
+An estimated 40,000 visitors arrive each year to wander under the impressive branches of this magnificent tree and contemplate life in their shade.

-It is reported to be anywhere from 300 to 500 years old, but many consider the tree to be ancient, claiming it’s 1,500 years old.
+Angel Oak Tree is reported to be anywhere from 300 to 500 years old, but many consider the tree to be ancient, claiming it’s 1,500 years old.
 This must-see tree continues to be popular because of its age, beauty, and the legends surrounding it.
-The weather is hot and humid during the summer in the Charleston area, so visit in the spring or fall to truly enjoy the majesty of Angel Oak.
-Here are seven things to know before you go.

-1. It Is A Southern Live Oak
+1. It Is a Southern Live Oak Tree

-Angel Oak is a Southern live oak, or Quercus virginiana.
-Live oaks are evergreen, which means they remain green and alive throughout the winter.
-They do drop some leaves in the spring but tend to replace them quickly.
-They offer lovely shade.
-Native to the Lowcountry, the area along the South Carolina coast, they can live for hundreds of years, and most grow out wide rather than up.
 It is believed that this type of tree does not usually grow tall, but Angel Oak is so mature that it grows both up and out.
 Angel Oak’s branches reach in all directions; some even dive underground and then grow up again.
 The wood is so hard that the USS Constitution, which was built of Southern live oak, earned the nickname “Old Ironsides” because cannonballs bounced off its sides.

 2. Angel Oak’s Namesake